 Trust Requirement | Trust in institutions | Trust in mathematics/code | Reduced counterparty risk |

-You can see Bitcoin’s openness by visiting sites like blockchain.com/explorer.
-Here, you can see every transaction ever made.
-This was new in finance before blockchain.
+Visit sites like blockchain.com/explorer to see Bitcoin’s openness.
+Here, you can see every transaction ever made, a new concept in finance before blockchain.

 Bitcoin’s success has led to many other blockchain projects.
 They’ve made things faster or added new features.
 But they all use the same idea of working together without a boss.

-Bitcoin’s safety comes from being spread out all over the world.
+Bitcoin’s safety comes from its spread all over the world.
 There’s no one place to attack.
 This has kept Bitcoin running for over a decade, despite many tries to stop it.

 For those new to crypto, knowing about Bitcoin’s blockchain is key.
-It showed us how to make a safe, shared record of money.
-These ideas are now used in many areas, not just money.
+It showed us how to make a safe, shared record of money, and these ideas are now used in many areas, not just money.

 Ethereum smart contract ecosystem revolutionizing applications

-Ethereum’s smart contract system has changed the game for apps in many fields.
+Ethereum introduced programmable smart contracts that revolutionized how decentralized apps are built and run.
+In many fields.
 It started in 2015 and made blockchain more than just for money.
 It lets developers build apps that work on their own, without anyone else getting in the way.

 Smart contracts are like digital agreements that do things on their own.
 They work like vending machines, giving you what you need without anyone else.
 This makes things fair and safe, thanks to code.

-The power of blockchain and smart contracts is huge.
+The power of blockchain and smart contracts is immense.
 Ethereum supports thousands of apps that help millions every day.
 It’s changed finance, art, gaming, and more, making a new digital world.

 Ethereum has made a new financial system.
 Decentralized Finance, or DeFi, uses smart contracts to skip banks and brokers.